ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 After clicking "request verification", the state of the IVA should be moved from `unverified` to `code_requested`, a confirmation email should be sent to the user and a notification email should be sent to a data steward.

 After clicking "verify", the verification code should be requested from the user via an input field, and the state of the IVA should be moved from `code-transmitted` to `verified`.
 If this does not succeed, a corresponding error message must be shown to the user.
-After three failed attempts or when the verification code expired, users should be informed that they need to re-request the verification because the verification code expired.
+After three failed attempts or when the verification code expired, users should be informed that they need to re-request the verification because the verification code is no longer valid.

 After the user requested verification, a data steward should have received a notification.
 The data steward should be able to access an "IVA browser" page that lists all users and their IVAs, similar to the "access request browser".
 The IVAs in the state `code_requested` or `code_created` should have a button "(Re)create code".
 After clicking the button, the IVA should be moved to the state `code_created` and a dialog should appear that shows the verification code and ask the data steward to send it to the user via the selected IVA.
 The dialog should have three buttons: "Cancel" would revert the creation of the code and reset the state to `code_requested`, "Send later" would do nothing, but remind the data steward to confirm the transmission of the code later, and "Confirm transmission" would move the IVA to the state `code-transmitted`.
 This will also notify the user via an email that the code has been transmitted.
 Of course the code itself should *not* be sent in the notification email since it is expected to be sent via the transmission channel specified in the IVA.
-The IVAs in the state `code_created` should also have a button "confirm transmission".
-All IVAs should also have a button "Invalidate" that would reset its state to `unverified`.
+The IVAs in the state `code_created` should also have a button "Confirm transmission".
+All IVAs should also have a button "Invalidate" that would reset its state to `unverified` and inform the user via a notification.

 The RPC-style endpoints that can be used to move the state of the IVAs and send corresponding notifications are explained in the section "IVA Management" above.